-Based on EU data, higher density of horse population occurs in regions with higher consumption level, higher level of education and low unemployment rates [5].
-There is often and with an increasing trend a close relationship between horse keeping and proximity to urban population, which reflects that today's equine sector is mainly the result of urban consumer interest [6] [7] [8] [9].
-At the same time, equine operation can be in conflict with acceptance by the local inhabitants and with environmentally acceptable practices, in which the following reasons are relevant: surface run-off waters from paddocks and manure storage, aesthetic questions, smells and attraction of insects and rodents [8].
+Based on EU data, higher density of horse population occurs in regions with higher consumption level, higher level of education and low unemployment rates [6].
+There is often and with an increasing trend a close relationship between horse keeping and proximity to urban population, which reflects that today's equine sector is mainly the result of urban consumer interest [7-10].
+At the same time, equine operation can be in conflict with acceptance by the local inhabitants and with environmentally acceptable practices, in which the following reasons are relevant: surface run-off waters from paddocks and manure storage, aesthetic questions, smells and attraction of insects and rodents [9].

 Unlike to other animal manures, it is quite common that at the place of generation of horse manure there is not sufficient capacity or a lack of infrastructure for its treatment.
 Furthermore, unlike to other animal keeping, closing material loops on site has been and is less in focus.
 This results into a disposal problem and in necessary transports, and can entail considerable costs.
 In this, management of horse manure resembles to the challenges of other organic residues generated in urban contexts, such as sewage sludge or urban biowaste.

 The activities of the modern equine sector have resulted in the fact that the majority of horses are now being housed, and mainly in box stalls.
-Over 90% of all horses in northern and central Germany are stabled in boxes, with an average surface area of approximately 12 m2 per horse [10] (referring to literature and studies).
+Over 90% of all horses in northern and central Germany are stabled in boxes, with an average surface area of approximately 12 m2 per horse [11] (referring to literature and studies).
 Many horses spend the majority of their time in their stall, which can easily be up to 23 hours per day.
-Leisure riding horses generally spend more time outside e.g. grazing, while racing horses spend most of their life in the stall [11].
+Leisure riding horses generally spend more time outside e.g. grazing, while racing horses spend most of their life in the stall [12].
 The time in the stall also varies between different regions and can be significantly dependent of the season.
-In northern European countries such as Sweden, horses spend considerably more time in the stable during autumn and winter [12].
-Because the equine respiratory tract is very sensitive, inappropriate housing can cause severe diseases.
-Keeping the stall dry and clean is a prerequisite for animal health and wellbeing.
-Among others, type and application of bedding material is crucial to maintain the necessary air quality and hygiene.
-Choice of bedding material depends on several factors:
+In northern European countries such as Sweden, horses spend considerably more time in the stable during autumn and winter [13].